 Preparation and Required Tools

-Getting ready is key for a good fender installation.
+Getting ready is key to a good fender installation.
 Make sure you have all the right materials and tools before you start.

 Pre-Installation Surface Preparation